MyUncleSam/ImapJunkExporter/ImapJunkExporter/README.md

 - export the junk folder to a local folder
 - run a console command to learn all exported mails as junk

+# How it works

+## Runmode
+You can let this tool run once or by defining a cron job.

+## Configuration
+You can configure the tool as needed using the `appsettings.json`.
+For more details see the `Configuration` part in this readme.

+## Workflow
+1. Iterate through all provided mailboxes
+2. Check if Junk subfolder for learned mails is existing, create it if not (and subscribe to it)
+3. Check all mails in this folder
+  1. If the mail was already detected by the spam system ignore it (continue with next mail)
+  2. Export it to the given filesystem path, if the given file already exists the mail gets ignored (but still moved to the `Learned` subfolder)
+  3. Move the mail to the `Learned` subfolder, this prevents a reprocessing

+## Export filename
+The exported filename is always `{UniqueId}.eml`.
+So if the UniqueId is `4711` the export name would be `4711.eml`.
+If you export multiple mails to the same folder you should use the `TargetFilenamePrefix`.
+Using it result into `{TargetFilenamePrefix}{UniqueId}.eml`.
+So if you add the prefix `Test_` to the exmple above it would result into `Test_4711.eml`.

 # Configuration
 You need to configure the mailboxes in the `appsettings.json`.